jsmrcina/singularity-emu/README.md

 If you want to see his YouTube channel, you can find it [here](https://www.youtube.com/@javidx9).

 # License
-This code is released under the provided LICENSE.md file.
-Note that OLC_LICENSE.md contains the original OneLoneCoder license, as required, since his code was referenced during the making of this program.
+This code is released under the provided LICENSE file.
+Note that OLC_LICENSE contains the original OneLoneCoder license, as required, since his code was referenced during the making of this program.